metablaster/WindowsFirewallRuleset/README.md

-Of course you can switch to from one branch to another with git in powershell as many times as you want and all files will be auto updated without the need to redownload or re-setup anything, for more info see [git documentation](https://git-scm.com/doc)
+Of course you can switch to from one branch to another with git in powershell as many times as you want and all files will be auto updated without the need to re-download or re-setup anything, for more info see [git documentation](https://git-scm.com/doc)

 That's it, your scripts are now up to date, execute them as you desire (or follow steps from "Quick start" section) to apply changes to your firewall.